-Earn an Accredited Athletic Training Bachelor’s Degree
+Earn an Accredited Bachelor of Science Athletic Training Degree

-The Bachelor of Science (BS) in Athletic Training at Grand Canyon University gives graduates hands-on experience at becoming athletic trainers.
+The Bachelor of Science (BS) in Athletic Training degree at Grand Canyon University (GCU) gives graduates hands-on experience at becoming athletic trainers.
 Students in this program participate in laboratory classes and clinical rotations at athletic and rehabilitation facilities.
 They combine theory and practice to go on to become well-rounded athletic trainers.
 In this athletic training program at GCU, students who successfully complete the coursework are prepared to take the Board of Certification (BOC) exam.

 Athletic training degree program graduates study all the topics they need to prepare for future roles.
 Some ways of preparation include:

-- Participating in the Athletic Training Student Club
+- Participating in the Sports Medicine Club

 - Working with professional healthcare organizations